VersusFacit/VersusFacit/README.md

 ## 👋 Hi and Hello

 I’m Mila Page (she/her) a developer relations advocate on the community team at dbt Labs.
+My role revolves around writing tools, keeping the open-source dbt package ecosystem running, and developing features for hub.getdbt.com.

 ## Technical Interests

-👀 I love marrying the skillsets of data engineering, developer experience, and classical software engineering together!
+👀 I love marrying the skillsets of developer experience, DevOps and classical software engineering together!

 ☄️ I'm walking down the [Data Engineer Roadmap](https://github.com/datastacktv/data-engineer-roadmap) to become an expert in Cloud-based data management systems and architectures.
 This quarter, I'm:
-  1. Growing 🌱 my expertise in Discrete Maths, Data Structures and Algorithms, Pythonic Python, and C++
+  1. Growing 🌱 my expertise in Discrete Maths, Data Structures and Algorithms, and Pythonic Python
   2. Putting into practice ⚙️ Linux OS fundamentals and scripting[1](https://github.com/VersusFacit/scripts), and the more advanced features of Git.

 <!---I've collected cannonical resources on all of these topics and will be creating repositories documenting various segments of this work.--->